 The board service training will help you learn how to successfully apply and serve on a nonprofit board.
 We’ll guide you through the basic responsibilities of nonprofit board service, help you understand how to embed racial equity in your work, and share takeaways from nonprofit leadership about what makes a board member successful.
 We know board service might seem a little daunting or overwhelming, so we’ve designed this training to give you the tools and resources you need to serve successfully.
 The training is made up of 2 morning sessions and each session is 2.5 hours long.
 The training sessions will be virtual and participation in both sessions is required.
 In order to accommodate schedules, we are offering one Saturday cohort and one Tuesday cohort, each across consecutive weeks.

 SA2020 will review participant applications and reported gaps on Nonprofit Partner boards.
-SA2020 will then match applicants to nonprofit organizations whose board needs align with their areas of expertise and demographics.
-Based on board needs, some folks might be matched with one great organization, while others might have up to 7 matches.
-You’ll receive your matches and some initial information about the organization at the end of the training.
+SA2020 will then match applicants to nonprofit organizations whose board needs align with their areas of expertise.
+Based on board needs, some folks might be matched with two great organizations, while others might have up to eight matches.
+You’ll receive your matched organizations and some initial information about each matched organization at the end of the training.

-After the training, leaders from organizations are asked to reach out to their matches to introduce themselves and share more about their board application process.
+After the training, leaders from organizations are asked to reach out to their matches to introduce themselves and share more about their needs and board application process.
 You’ll learn more about the organization, how your skills and experience might drive the mission of the organization, requirements of serving on their board, board application process, and you can decide if it’s the right match for you.
+In addition to board positions, you may also be recruited to participate on committees or councils.

 The virtual training will share best practices in board development, including how to advance racial equity.
 This training is 2 hours and 15 minutes.
 Participation in this training is required in order to receive matches.